Giovanna Tinetti: Research and career

 In 2009, Tinetti was made a research fellow of the Royal Society.
 She coordinated the European Space Agency's EChO Mission (Exoplanet Characterisation Observatory), which was backed by ESA, in 2013.
-Today she is the Principal Investigator of ARIEL, Atmospheric Remote-sensing Infrared Exoplanet Large-survey, one of three candidate-missions selected by European Space Agency for the next medium class (M4) science mission.
+She is the Principal Investigator of ARIEL, Atmospheric Remote-sensing Infrared Exoplanet Large-survey, one of three candidate-missions selected by European Space Agency for the next medium class (M4) science mission and now confirmed to be launched in 2028.
 She is Principal Investigator for the European Research Council Consolidator program Exo-Lights - Decoding the light from other worlds.

-She is on the editorial board of Springer's Experimental Astronomy and Proceedings of the Royal Society A.
+She is on the editorial board of Springer's Experimental Astronomy and of Proceedings of the Royal Society A.

-She currently lectures the UCL Physics of Exoplanets course (PHASM312 / 4630 / SPCEG011 / SS4) for the 2017/18 academic year, and is the Principal Investigator of the future ARIEL space telescope to be launched in 2028.

 Public engagement and outreach

 Tinetti regularly shares her enthusiasm for exoplanets and space science with non-expert audiences, contributing to websites, giving public lectures, appearing at science festivals and appearing on the television.
 Tinetti appears regularly on the BBC's Sky At Night and Stargazing Live.
 She featured in the 2012 Sky at Night Question and Answer book which accompanied the series.
 She has discussed the quest for exoplanets on several radio and television programs and podcasts.

 In 2012, she was included in the London 2012 Olympics See Britain campaign, where recognised the "UK’s ability to harness the best from the past whilst looking to the future has created the perfect conditions for great scientific innovation".

 In 2013 she released a popular science book, "I pianeti extrasolari" (Extrasolar Planets), describing the history of exoplanets, detection techniques and likelihood of finding alien life.
 In 2016, she was an invited speaker at the Israel Institute for Advanced Studies.

 Tinetti is co-director of Blue Skies Space Limited, a commercial enterprise for space science projects.
 She is the Science Lead for the Citizen Science project Twinkle, a small, low-cost spectroscopy mission that decodes the light from extrasolar planets developed by Surrey Satellite Technology and UCL.